Cold email

 A cold email is an unsolicited e-mail that is sent to a receiver without prior contact.
 It could also be defined as the email equivalent of cold calling.
 Cold emailing is a subset of email marketing and differs from transactional and warm emailing.

 Cold email is a personalized, one-to-one message targeted at a specific individual.
-Its aim is to get into a business conversation with that individual, rather than to promote a product or a service to the masses.
+Its aim is to enter into a business conversation with that individual, rather than to promote a product or a service to the masses.

 Cold email, according to its proponents, is not spam.
+Cold emailing is distinct from spam in that it aims to initiate a genuine conversation rather than deceive the recipient.
 However, if certain steps are not followed, it may be treated as spam by spam filters or reported by the recipients.

 Email deliverability

-Email deliverability is the percentage of emails that got successfully delivered to the inbox, instead of getting blocked or classified as spam.
+Email deliverability is the percentage of emails that got successfully delivered to the primary inbox, instead of getting blocked or classified as spam.

 Email deliverability is not the same as email delivery.
 Email delivery is the percentage of emails that got successfully delivered to the recipient's email address, regardless of whether it is the main inbox or any other folder, including spam.

 Email deliverability is especially important for cold email senders because their goal is to have their email delivered to the recipients' main inbox.

-Factors decreasing email deliverability

-Low email deliverability may result from:

-Bad domain reputation

-A domain reputation is a sending reputation for a specific domain name.
-A domain may lose its reputation if the emails are being sent in large quantities at once and with too high frequency.
-The recipient's email server may consider such behavior as spamming and blocklist the domain used for sending emails.

-A domain may be also blocklisted if spam filters detect spam words in the subject line or the email content or an attempt to use other spamming techniques.

-A domain's age is an important factor in determining a domain's reputation.
-A new domain has a neutral reputation by default.
-However, its activity is closely monitored by spam filters.
-If the email providers detect suspicious use of a domain, for example, sending a big number of emails in a short period of time, any such activity will be flagged and the domain may lose its reputation.
-To use a domain for cold email outreach, it is recommended to warm it up first.